DESTINATION: Australia DURATION: UP TO 12 MONTHS

 The need for Jackaroos and Jillaroos is really big in Australia, and Northern NSW into QLD are some of the most popular destinations to go for work and training as a stockman or stockwoman.

-You’ll experience great outback culture, beautiful scenery and countryside, friendly and down-to-earth people, great hospitality, and make new friends.
+Over the 5 days, you’ll experience great outback culture, beautiful scenery and countryside, friendly and down-to-earth people, great hospitality, and make new friends.
 Don't get us wrong this is a true grit program, but if you can do it, it's a very rewarding gap year!

 After doing a Jackaroo or Jillaroo gap year, you may decide you want to become a livestock musterer, sheep shearer, drover, ranch hand, wrangler, yard hand, kitchen hand, stable hand, or just a good old fashioned cowboy, cowgirl, jackaroo or jillaroo who does a little of everything.
 If owners know you’ve got experience, then your chances of getting hired are much better than none, so why not give a jackaroo gap year a go?
 If one year in the outback was enough for you, then your commitment and hard-work displayed throughout the year will allow you to develop skills and experience that appeal to prospective employers from any industry.